Tubridy

 There have been several legends involving Tiobraide over the years.

 In the Four Annals, Tipraiti Tireach was one of many legendary Kings of Ulster who lived in the second century.
-The name Tibraide Tireach appears in an early tale about a sole unborn child that escaped death from a massacre of the nobility.
+The name Tibraide Tireach appears in an early tale about a single unborn child who escaped death from a massacre of the nobility.
 The name is wrapped up in a legend with other families that concerns the arrival of invaders from the Spanish peninsula in the 1500s.
 The tale of the so-called Black Irish as descendants had unusual black hair.

 I first heard this tale in the late 1990s from Rebecca Tubridy in Australia.
-According to the tale, a Spaniard who survived the sinking was swept ashore on the West Coast of Clare and was given refuge by a woman surnamed O’Riada, hiding in a dry well near her house.
+According to the legend, a Spaniard who survived the sinking was swept ashore on the West Coast of Clare and was given refuge by a woman surnamed O’Riada, hiding in a dry well near her house.
 As the man could not speak either English or Irish, he was known as “O’Tiobraide,” meaning in English “of the well of Reidy(O’Riada).”

 Descendants of Thomas Tubridy